Skip to main content

 Benefits and drawbacks of online financial institutions

 While many users value the history and ability to actually walk into a brick-and-mortar bank, online banks and financial institutions have become increasingly popular because of the convenience they can offer.
-All your banking can be done from your laptop or even from an app on your phone; you never have to get up from the sofa.
 Online-only options also tend to come with lower — if not completely nonexistent — fees.
 Here’s the lowdown:

 Benefits of online financial institutions